Department of Environmental Sciences and Engineering

 463 Random Field Modeling of Physical Processes (3).
 Recommended preparation, calculus through differential equations is desirable.
 Science of the probable.
 Random fields.
 Physical significance and methodological theses.
 Spatial and spatiotemporal variability.
 Ordinary and generalized fields of natural processes.
 Transport-type models.
 Bayesian/Maximum maximum entropy estimation.
 Three lecture hours per week.

-468 Advanced Functions of Temporal GIS (ENST 468) (3).
-Required preparation, a multivariate calculus course like MATH 233.
+468 Advanced Functions of Temporal GIS (ENEC 468) (3).
 Overview of geographical information systems (GIS) using the Arc GIS software, and introduction to advanced geostatistical functions for temporal GIS describing environmental and health phenomena distributed across space and time.
 Application to the spatiotemporal mapping of environmental water quality.

 472 Quantitative Risk Assessment in Environmental Health Microbiology (3).
 Recommended preparation, microbiology, epidemiology, and infectious diseases.
 Survey of alternative approaches, frameworks, and decision-making tools for quantitative risk assessment of microbial pathogens that infect humans and cause disease by the exposure routes of water, food, air, and other vehicles.